santiagoramirez/jquery.search-filter.js/README.md

 **before**

-Executes before request is sent.
+A function to be called before the request is sent.

 ```
 default : function() {},